P. +385 1 6112 046

-The Photographic Collection is a unit responsible for the gathering, processing and providing user support for, photographic material, and they represent an expert infrastructural support to research programmes of the IAH and other scientific research programmes, as well as for museums, galleries and educational institutions in Croatia.
+The Photographic Unit is a unit responsible for the gathering, processing and providing user support for photographic material, and it serves as expert infrastructural support to research programmes of the IAH and other scientific research programmes, as well as for museums, galleries and educational institutions in Croatia.

-The Photographic Collection Fund, which has been collected from the very establishment of the IAH (in 1961), nowadays represents a significant collection of photographic documentation regarding the research of art works and cultural heritage (painting, sculpture, architecture and arts & crafts).
+The Photographic Collection, gathering holdings which have been collected from the very establishment of the IAH (in 1961), nowadays represents a significant collection of photographic documentation regarding the research of art works and cultural heritage (painting, sculpture, architecture and arts and crafts).

-Throughout the years, IAH Photographic Collection has employed a number of top Croatian photographers: Nenad Gattin, Mihael Ostrovidov, Branko Balić, Krešimir Tadić as well as Ante Rendić Miočević, Višnja Crnolatac, Vjekoslav Urukalović, Slobodan Tadić, Igor Nikolić, Jovan Kliska, Milan Drmić and, presently Paolo Mofardin (photographer and photo laboratory technician).
+Throughout the years, IAH Photographic Unit has employed a number of top Croatian photographers: Nenad Gattin, Mihael Ostrovidov, Branko Balić, Krešimir Tadić as well as Ante Rendić Miočević, Višnja Crnolatac, Vjekoslav Urukalović, Slobodan Tadić, Igor Nikolić, Jovan Kliska, Milan Drmić and, presently Paolo Mofardin (photographer and photographic lab technician).

-Systematization and processing of the Photographic Collection started in 1966, when Ivanka Reberski launched the project named "Fundamental Documentation for Art History", with the Collection as an integral part of it.
-In processing the documentation, great contribution was given by Đurđa Kovačić, Nada Grujić, Vlasta Zajec, Marinka Fruk and other researchers.
-Special credit for the formation of the Collection belongs to Branko Balić, whose oeuvre is kept as a separate collection (Branko Balić Photo Archives) and to Krešimir Tadić, whose records of cultural heritage remained preserved in the Photographic Collection, and are still actively used in scientific research and for other purposes.
+Systematization and processing of the Photographic Collection started in 1966, when Ivanka Reberski launched the project entitled "Fundamental Documentation for Art History", with the Collection as an integral part of it.
+In processing the documentation, great contribution was made by Đurđa Kovačić, Nada Grujić, Vlasta Zajec, Marinka Fruk and other researchers.
+Special credit for the formation of the Collection belongs to Branko Balić, whose oeuvre is kept as a separate collection (Branko Balić Photoarchives) and to Krešimir Tadić, whose records of cultural heritage remained preserved in the Photographic Collection, and are still actively used in scientific research and for other purposes.

-Here you can download a catalogue of the selection from the Photoarchives that represent art (painting and sculpture) in Croatia from 12th till mid 20th century.
+Here you can download the catalogue with a selection from the Photoarchives depicting art (painting and sculpture) in Croatia from 12th till mid-20th century.

-The Photographic Collection has approximately 60,000 mostly b/w negatives of various format, of which over 25,000 refers to paintings and sculptures systematically arranged by names of artists (over 1,200 authors).
-Approximately 29,000 negatives of built heritage is systematically arranged by alphabetical order according to site (around 1,000 sites, mostly part of the Republic of Croatia), with Koprivnica, Križevci, Ludbreg, Karlovac, Rijeka, Zagreb, and Dubrovnik distinguished as individual units.
+The Photographic Collection holds approximately 60,000 mostly b/w negatives of various format, of which over 25,000 capture paintings and sculptures systematically arranged by names of artists (over 1,200 authors).
+Approximately 29,000 negatives of built heritage are systematically arranged by alphabetical order according to site (around 1,000 sites, mostly part of the Republic of Croatia), with Koprivnica, Križevci, Ludbreg, Karlovac, Rijeka, Zagreb, and Dubrovnik distinguished as individual units.
 The collection also includes over 15,000 printed photographs (searchable by names of artists and/or sites) and 1,000 diacolors (format 6x6 and Leica).
 The processed material is searchable through database.
-Since 2003 the Institute implemented digital photo equipment as a standard; photos are systematized and processed by Adobe products and is accessible to emloyees and associate scholars by Microsoft Sharepoint web application (since 2013).
-IAH digital photografic collections are also primarily divided into the collection of authors and sites.

 Photoarchives Nenad Gattin and Branko Balić